 The Institute of Masters of Wine is a membership organisation whose members are the Masters of Wine.
-The IMW’s mission is to promote excellence, interaction and learning across all sectors of the global wine community.
+The IMW’s mission is to promote excellence, interaction, and learning across all sectors of the global wine community.

 A GLOBAL FAMILY OF MWS

 MWs prove their understanding of all aspects of wine by passing the MW exam, recognised globally for its rigour and exacting standards.
-The MW exam involves a series of theory papers and blind tasting examinations, plus an individual research paper on a subject that will contribute to the understanding of the world of wine.
+The MW exam involves a series of theory papers and blind tasting exams, plus an individual research paper on a subject that will contribute to the understanding of the world of wine.

 MW STUDY PROGRAMME